cngshow/apache_extensions/README.md

 mod_proxy:

-The objective is to forward/proxy the incoming request over ssl to it's final destination.
+The objective is to forward/proxy the incoming request over ssl to its final destination.
-In this initial implementation, we are proxi'ng / (root) over to the destination server.
+In this initial implementation, we are proxying / (root) over to the destination server.
 We have to nest the mod_proxy config in the ssl.conf file under httpd/conf.d/ssl.conf In this initial implementation we aren't using VirtualHost(s) yet.